schneems/schneems/_posts/2020-03-17-lies-damned-lies-and-averages-perc50-perc95-explained-for-programmers.md

 ## Perc50 and Perc95

 Previously I mentioned "perc50" and "perc95", what exactly do those terms mean?
-The term "perc" stands for percentage, and the number indicates what percentage.
+The term "perc" stands for [percentile](https://en.wikipedia.org/wiki/Percentile), and the number indicates what percentile.
 The term "perc50" indicates you're looking at a number where 50% of requests are at or below that number.
 Here's how that looks in code:

 ```ruby
 def perc(number, values)